ShaneHarvey/specifications/source/transactions/transactions.rst

 The readConcern to use for the first command, and only the first command, in a transaction.
 Server transactions are started lazily with the first command using this session.
-For supported values see `Behavior of the readConcern field <#behavior-of-the-readconcern-field>`__.
+For supported values see `Behavior of the readConcern field`_.

 Note that the readConcern property is optional.
 The default value is NULL.
 If readConcern is NULL the value will be inherited from this